lindseyspratt/proscript/README.md

    * record.js: Handles dynamic adjustment of the state: assert and friends
    * stream.js: Handles reading and writing to streams, and all the ISO predicates (the ones implemented anyway) like get_char/2 and put_code/2.
    * dom.js, object_method.js, object_property.js: Builtins for working with the DOM.
-   * debugger.pl, debugger.js: The interactive Prolog tracing debugger.
+   * debugger.js: The interactive Prolog tracing debugger. (see also debugger.pl)

-### Bits you must implement, and the stubs provided
+### Engine functions that may be customized:
-   * standalone.js: Contains implementations of stdout and flush_stdout/1.
+   * src/engine/standalone.js: Contains implementations of stdout and flush_stdout/1.
 You can either include this (in which case you will get output printed to a variable called stdout_buffer), or implement them yourself to do something /with/ the stuff written to stdout.

-You might think that was all you needed, but then you need some code to run on your WAM, which is where the compiler comes in!

-### The compiler
+### The compiler and the rest of the system
+#### src/system/
 The compiler is itself written in Prolog.
-We must go deeper.

    * wam_compiler.pl: The guts of the compiler.
-Exports build_saved_state/2 and bootstrap/2, both actually located in wam_boostrap.pl
+Exports build_saved_state/2, build_saved_state/3, and bootstrap/2, all actually implemented in wam_boostrap.pl
+   * bootstrap_js.pl: This is the part of the compiler compiled by the bootstrapping compiler to generate the saved state for the actual compiled system
+   * debugger.pl: Implements (with debugger.js) interactive Prolog tracing debugger.
+   * url.pl: handles file paths for consulting Prolog source from the client.
+   * not.pl: defines free_variables/4 predicate needed by bag_of/3 in bootstrap_js.pl.
+   * promise.pl: utilities for working with Javascript Promise objects in support of consulting Prolog source.

+#### src/tools/
+Some Prolog predicates are only used during the build.
+These are in:
    * wam_boostrap.pl: This is the part of the compiler only executed in the bootstrapping process to generate the boostrapped compiler.
-   * bootstrap_js.pl: This is the part of the compiler compiled by the bootstrapping compiler to generate the saved state for the actual compiled system
    * testing.pl: Contains implementations of debugging predicates used for debugging the compiler

-Compiling the compiler produces:
+### Compiling the compiler produces:
+#### dist/
    * proscriptls_state.js (the saved state)
    * proscriptls_engine.js    (the executable runtime)

+   * proscriptls.js - combination of proscriptls_state.js and proscriptls_engine.js.

-You must include both of these if you want a working system.
+You must include both of proscriptls_state.js and proscriptls_engine.js or their combination in proscriptls.js if you want a working system.
 See test.html for an example.

 ### Tidying things up
-   * js_preprocess.pl: This is a minification process that combines several files together to form proscriptls_engine.js, which is the final system used for execution
+   * tools/js_preprocess.pl: This is a minification process that combines several files together to form proscriptls_engine.js, which is the final system used for execution

 ### Debugging terminal
 A debugging terminal can be displayed in an HTML page using the